Createdd/Writing/2020/articles/lockdownYes.md

 6. 2020 is a bad year

 Being alone is encountered very often in isolation.
-When you read certain psychology books you can come to the realization that social interaction can, in fact, be a very important part in mental health.
+When you read certain psychology books you can come to the realization that social interaction can, in fact, be a very important part of mental health.
 Being forced to be at home, and sometimes this means to be alone, and also not having opportunity to meet in public places is quite a strong restriction for this health aspect.

 One solution is, of course, meeting online.
 You can see each other via videochat or talk on the phone.
 This already does it for some people.

 I personally do not have any pleasure in doing this.
-As I spent much time in front of the computer I want to get away from it as often as possible.
+As I spent a lot of time in front of the computer I want to get away from it as often as possible.
 As I mentioned before, going outside and meeting for distance walks (keeping social distance requirement of >= 1 meter) helps a lot.
 This way I can see and meet everyone and keep in touch with real beings in front of me.

 Another issue is the development of certain fears.
 This depends heavily on your type of personality.
 Some people are fearful, others aren't.
 Being exposed to various threats all day long encourages the development of lots of thought processes.
 Those often trigger development of fear scenarios.
 Have a fear management technique might be useful, but can be hard to train during this situation.

 What helps me, apart from doing quite a lot of meditation and having dealt with fear before, is to restrict the consumption of media.
 Media makes money with emotion.
 Fear being one of them, and a very strong one.
-So, sticking to a media page that provides validated news regarding the crisis is crucial for staying sane in this times.
+So, sticking to a media page that provides validated news regarding the crisis is crucial for staying sane in these times.
 This works for the pandemic information but also any other threat.
 As we had a terrorist attack in Vienna, it became very clear to me that you should only consume one reliable source of information and avoid emotion-inflated sources.

 Some people get bored in quarantine.
 This is a scenario I can not understand.
 My personality doesn't allow me to be bored.
-It is something that is truthfully alien to me.
+It is something that is truly alien to me.
 However, if you are bored I would suggest to:
 - search and try out a new hobby,
 - learn something new (books, internet, etc)
 - build something
 - express yourself in some way (music, art, etc)
 - learn about yourself with meditation or experimentation (as mentioned above)

 Feeling unimportant sometimes goes hand in hand with being bored.
 This is especially the case if you are alone and do not have a job.
-I think, in general, having a job is a great cure for many problems related with the psyche.
+I think, in general, having a job is a great cure for many problems related to the psyche.
 Therefore I would always stay on top of my application process and always keep applying to jobs.
 Every day.
 Feeling of unimportance is often deeper rooted.
 One first needs to identify what is important to oneself to cure this problem.
 Quite often, importance can be derived from providing value to the community.
 So this is what I would do.
 Either searching for ways to help others, or building towards ways to do something like that (eg developing a product or service in terms of self-employment).

 Last thing is the often phrased "2020 is a bad year".
 First of all, I would dismiss this attitude overall.
 Because the events happen as they do.
 Calling them "bad" doesn't make it any different.
-It only makes your mental health bad.
-Instead it is helpful to welcome the new challenges.
+It only makes your mental health worse.
+Instead, it is helpful to welcome  new challenges.
 Humans are the number one species in the world because they were able to adapt to difficulties.
 Hence, it is actually events like this that let us shine and allow us to show our strengths.

 If you cannot relate to anything I have mentioned but still feel bad there are some hotlines and places you can look for that provide mental help.
 Some services are even developed for the pandemic crisis.